 They are the beasts of this article basically.
 They pulverize whatever you put in front of them and constantly ask for more.

-The main indicator of how powerful these machines really are is the fact that they can knead dough.
-As you’re probably perfectly aware, kneading dough is a pretty nasty business, and difficult one at that.
+The main indicator of how powerful these machines really are is the fact that they can knead the dough.
+As you’re probably perfectly aware, kneading dough is a pretty nasty business and a difficult one at that.
 So, if your average food processor can do it, that right there is a testament of some real power.

 You don’t even have to add water to the bowl for the processor to tear everything to pieces, it’s absurd.
 Blenders can’t work that way.
 In order to get anything going with a blender, you must add water to the mix.
 Otherwise, the blades will rotate and do a bit of mixing at the bottom, but the top part of the mix will be undisturbed.
 So, you need a bit of water to get everything going since blenders are not that potent at the end of the day.

 Now that we know our way around food processors, we can start talking about blenders a bit.
 As I’ve already said, blenders are not omnipotent beasts in the kitchen like food processors.
-They have their limits, but are pretty awesome at what they were intended to do.
-Blenders are there to, as the name itself tells us “blend” stuff.
+They have their limits but are pretty awesome at what they were intended to do.
+Blenders are thereto, as the name itself tells us “blend” stuff.
 That means you’ll be getting a paste 100% of the time.
-Blenders can’t make juices like juicers can, but they can make smoothies, soups, ice cream… In total, they can make anything that doesn’t require very fine processing.
+Blenders can’t make juices as juicers can, but they can make smoothies, soups, ice cream… In total, they can make anything that doesn’t require very fine processing.

-If you job does require it, though, you know what you need.
+If your job does require it, though, you know what you need.
 That’s right, a food processor.
-The blades of the blender weren’t designed for fine cutting after all, but for rougher and emulsion-making one.
-It’ll always need water to start the process, which means it lacks in power compared to he almighty food processor.
+The blades of the blender weren’t designed for fine cutting.
+It’ll always need water to start the process, which means it lacks in power compared to the almighty food processor.
 Blenders are terrific if you know exactly what you’re buying them for and what is it that you will be getting once you’ve opted to get one of these guys.